Donna Hay's easy to make rich and fudgy Chocolate Brownies converted for the Thermomix.

 - Place the butter, sugar and cocoa powder into the Thermomix bowl and heat for 3 mins/50/speed 2.5.

-- Set the Thermomix to 1 min/speed 3 and add the eggs one at a time through the hole in the lid followed by the vanilla extract.
+- Set the Thermomix to 1 min/speed 3 and add the eggs one at a time through the hole in the lid, followed by the vanilla extract.
 Keep the Thermomix running until the end of the minute.

-- Pour the batter into the prepared tin and bake in the oven for 30-35 minutes until the centre is just set.
+- Pour the batter into the prepared tin and bake in the oven for 30-35 minutes until the centre is set.

 - Leave to cool completely in the tin before cutting up into 16 squares.